 Let’s go back to my original question: what’s the significance of Marshall McLuhan’s phrase “the medium is the message”?

-The significance is that marketers need to have high levels of social intelligence in order to properly understand the medium before they create content.
-Marketers need to have a sympathetic understanding of how people think.
+A good marketer needs to have a sympathetic understanding of how people think.
 A socially intelligent marketer will be able to align the medium and the content, so they reinforce each other, rather than conflict.
-Better still, going a step beyond McLuhan’s ideas, I believe a truly world-class marketer will have both the social intelligence and the inner creativity to able to skilfully play the medium and the content of the message off each other in witty juxtapositions and charming prose.
+Better still, going a step beyond McLuhan’s ideas, I believe a truly world-class marketer will have both the social intelligence and the inner creativity to able to skillfully play the medium and the content of the message off each other in witty juxtapositions and charming prose.
 I believe that this is the holy grail of marketing communications.